Using the Standard Mileage Rate vs. Actual Expense Method: Which Saves You More?

 Using the Standard Mileage Rate In the First Year You Use a Car for Business

 You must use the standard mileage rate in the first year you use a car for business, or you're forever prohibited from using that method for that car.
-If you use the standard mileage rate the first year, you can switch to the actual expense method in a later year, and then switch back and forth between the two methods after that.
+If you use the standard mileage rate in the first year, you can switch to the actual expense method in a later year, and then switch back and forth between the two methods after that.

 For this reason, if you're not sure which method you want to use, it's a good idea to use the standard mileage rate the first year you use the car for business.
 This leaves all your options open for later years.
+But this rule doesn't apply to leased cars.
+If you lease your car, you must use the standard mileage rate for the entire lease period if you use it in the first year.

 Using the Actual Expense Method

 As the name implies, under the actual expense method, you deduct the actual costs you incur each year to operate your car, plus depreciation.
-If you use this method, you must keep careful track of all the costs you incur for your car during the year, including:

 • gas and oil